GIScience/gis-training-resource-center/content/Module_2/en_qgis_attribute_table.md

 3. __How do you zoom to a specific feature using the attribute table?__

 :::{dropdown} Answer
-- Within the attribute table, you can right‑click on a feature’s row (or in a cell) and choose “Zoom to Feature”.
+- Within the attribute table, you can right‑click on a feature’s row (or in a cell) and choose "Zoom to Feature".
 That changes the map view to focus on that feature.
 :::

 4. __Describe how to manually select features via the attribute table, and how to show only selected or unselected features.__